jawand/nextcloud-docker/README.md

 ## What the Setup Does

+### Azure BlobFuse Setup (`setup-azure-blobfuse.sh`):
+⚠️ **Installs directly on HOST machine (not in Docker)**
-1. **BlobFuse setup profile**: Installs BlobFuse on host system with systemd service
+1. Installs BlobFuse package and dependencies
+2. Creates mount point at `/mnt/blobfuse` on HOST
+3. Creates systemd service for automatic mounting
+4. Mounts Azure Blob Storage as a filesystem on HOST

+### Nextcloud Setup (`setup.sh`):
-2. **Main services**: Starts Nextcloud with optimized 2GB RAM configuration
+1. Starts Nextcloud services with optimized 2GB RAM configuration
-3. **Configure profile**: Sets up Azure Blob Storage as external storage for user data
+2. Automatically detects Azure Blob mount and configures external storage
-4. **Caddy integration**: Handles large file uploads properly
+3. Sets up database, Redis cache, and cron services

 ## Caddy Configuration